nchah/freebase-triples/README.md

 ### Freebase

 The [Freebase](https://en.wikipedia.org/wiki/Freebase) Wikipedia article provides a good overview of the knowledge base's nearly decade-long lifetime from its beginnings at Metaweb Technologies, Inc. in 2007, its acquisition by Google in 2010, and its eventual shutdown and move to Wikidata towards 2015-2016.
-Freebase data could be accessed through the Freebase API and the online Query Editor with queries written in the Metaweb Query Language (MQL).
+Freebase data could be accessed through the Freebase API and the online Query Editor.
+At the time, queries were written in the Metaweb Query Language (MQL).

 Although the shutdown of freebase.com was set for as early as June 30, 2015 according to this initial [Google+ post](https://plus.google.com/u/0/109936836907132434202/posts/bu3z2wVqcQc), the actual website was still accessible for quite a long time.
 On May 2, 2016, freebase.com was finally closed off as announced in this [Google Group post](https://groups.google.com/forum/#!topic/freebase-discuss/WEnyO8f7xOQ).
 The freebase.com link now redirects to the Google Developers page for the remaining Freebase triples data dumps.

 A screenshot of freebase.com on May 2, 2016 before it was shut down.
 ![freebase.com screenshot](https://github.com/nchah/freebase-triples/blob/master/images/screenshot-freebase-com.png)

 ### Freebase Data Dumps

 A data dump of 1.9 billion Freebase Triples in [N-Triples RDF](https://www.w3.org/TR/rdf-testcases/#ntriples) format is available on the [developers page](https://developers.google.com/freebase/#freebase-rdf-dumps) under the [CC-BY](http://creativecommons.org/licenses/by/2.5/) license.
 The [freebase.com](http://freebase.com) URL also redirects to this page following its shutdown.
 The Developers page lists the file as 22 GB gzip compressed and 250 GB uncompressed, although a recent download exceeds this file size (a May 2016 download amounted to >30 GB compressed and >400 GB uncompressed).

 Examining the compressed data with Z commands on the terminal: